compose-regexp/compose-regexp.js/README.md

 const Str = sequence(
     capture(/['"]/),
-    suffix('*?', // a frugal Kleene star, isn't it cute? either (
+    suffix('*?', // a frugal Kleene star
+        either (
             ["\\", /./s)], // using the `s` flag to match escaped line terminators /./            // no `s` flag here, bare line terminators are invalid